Data migration testing: A practical guide to data validation

-Migrating data is not simply transferring information from one storage to another.
+Migrating data is not simply about transferring large amounts of data from one system to another.
 It is the complex work of a QA team and it requires skill, expertise, tools, and resources.

 So, it’s time to go through the customary steps that should be taken during Data Validation testing within the migration process: